PointsBet Sportsbook Promo Code

 What welcome bonus does PointsBet offer?

 PointsBet currently offers new bettors $200 in risk-free bets.
-It’s split into two separate parts, $100 for fixed-odds betting, and the second $100 for PointsBetting.
+It’s split into four separate parts, two $250 for fixed-odds betting, and the two $250 for PointsBetting.

 What is the best PointsBet promo code?